Sindhuja217/interview-exercise-rag/README.md

 # Stop all services
 docker compose down
 ```
-Once the server is up and running, open the following URL in your browser to access the interactive API documentation:
+Once the server is up and running, open the following URL in your browser to access the interactive session:

 👉 http://0.0.0.0:8000/docs
 - Submit support tickets